-- A cover letter providing details concerning your status in your degree program (e.g., years in program and requirements completed such as ABD) - A short essay of 500 words or fewer indicating what you value as a student member of the AAFS and how you would promote students in the section. - C. Evaluation and Decisions: Applications will be reviewed by the Nominating Committee of the Anthropology section and the current student liaison, providing no conflicts of interest exist.
+- A. Role and Responsibilities: The role of the student liaison is to: 1) share with section leadership and members their issues of interest and concern to the student members, 2) serve on the steering committee of the student forum, 3) share their ideas with section leadership to increase student participation, 4) communicate with students and the student forum what is happening at the level of section leadership and beyond, and 5) have the opportunity to share their findings with the section at the annual business meeting. - B. Application Process: Submit the following to the section chair by January 15 - 1.
+A CV - A cover letter providing details concerning your status in your degree program (e.g., years in program and requirements completed such as "all but dissertation" [ABD]) - 3.
+A short essay of 500 words or fewer indicating what you value as a student member of the AAFS and how you would promote students in the section. - C. Evaluation and Decisions: Applications will be reviewed by the Nominating Committee of the Anthropology section and the current student liaison, providing no conflicts of interest exist.
 Applicants will be judged based on leadership potential and their ability to articulate ideas and goals outlined in their short essay.
-Applicants will be informed of the committee's decision by the section chair by February 15 and will be recognized at the Anthropology section business meeting.
+Applicants will be informed of the committee's decision by the section chair by February 15 and will be recognized at the Anthropology Section Business Meeting.

-VIII.
+VII.
 ANTHROPOLOGY STANDING COMMITTEES